sgaflv/cforces/README.md

 # cforces
 Solutions to some [Codeforces](codeforces.com) archive problems in Rust.

-Each task is stored as mail.rs in an individual project.
+Each solution is stored as mail.rs in an individual project folder.